VladSydorets/tower-of-hanoi/README.md

 # Tower of Hanoi

-Tower of Hanoi game build using React.
+Tower of Hanoi game built using React.

 ## Technologies:
 - React